AI Image Captioner Free — Generate Captions from Any Photo

 Describing AI-generated images

 Generate an image with the AI Image Generator, then use the image captioner to describe what the model produced.
-This is useful for checking whether the generation matched your original intent or for creating accessible descriptions of AI artwork.
+This is useful for checking whether the generation matched your original intent or for creating accessible descriptions of AI artwork before publishing.
+If the caption reads very differently from your original prompt, the generation may need refinement.

 Are my images stored anywhere?